dtao/PhilosopherDeveloper/app/views/posts/brushing-up-on-cs-part-1-algorithmic-complexity.markdown

 ### The Basic Gist

-I personally find most academic terms like "algorithmic complexity" to be vaguely pretentious\*, so I'm going to present the idea as much in plain English as I can.
+I personally find most academic terms like "algorithmic complexity" to be vaguely pretentious[^pretentious], so I'm going to present the idea as much in plain English as I can.
 The whole point of this concept is to explain how well an algorithm--essentially, any software procedure, or even more simply a set of instructions--will perform, i.e., **how fast it runs**.
 But that's not the whole picture.
 Actually, how "fast" an algorithm runs is not a specific enough question; the real issue is how fast it runs *for a given set of input*.

 (I can already see the flags going up in my more technical readers heads: "That is not an accurate way of explaning algorithmic complexity!"
 Hold your horses, guys.
 I'm getting there.)